Coordinator, Career Services

 Q: Can students simply drop by, or how would you prefer that they schedule time with you?

 A: Students can schedule appointments with me on Handshake, through email, or over the phone.

 Q: Discuss the ways you can help students.

-A: My focus is on helping students in the College of Business Administration search for and land internship opportunities.
+A: My focus is on helping students in the College of Arts and Sciences search for and land internship opportunities.
 I can do this by helping students start their search and improve their search skills, connecting them with networking events and opportunities, reviewing resumes and cover letters, and providing tips for interviewing.